Kristian Khan – Chief Executive

 Robert di Schiavi

-Robert is currently employed as a Senior Information Security Officer and has had an extensive career in military intelligence.
+Robert is currently employed as a Senior Information Security Office.
 He has undertaken work supporting agencies with the GDPR regulations and prior to this was involved in active service in the Forces.
+Before joining the LCA Board Robert was involved with the LCA organisation giving professional advice on the issues of the GDPR elements thus making him an ideal Board Member.

 Murray started his career in 1968 with the former British South Africa Police in Rhodesia, rising to the rank of Detective Inspector.
 He changed career in 1981 becoming coachbuilding manager, building buses in Zimbabwe.
 Then onto location management in a variety of international films.
 Another change and ultimately becoming a self-employed support consultant, business analyst and software developer, working in Zimbabwe, New Zealand, Australia and finally in the UK since 2016.
 He is a qualified adult education tutor and teaches all aspects of ICT to a diverse group of learners.